 A wilderness permit is required year-round for any overnight stay in the Yosemite Wilderness.

 Wilderness camping and travel is subject to wilderness regulations .
 All permit quotas are based on entry date and entry trailhead.
 All trip participants are responsible for knowing and obeying the conditions of their wilderness permit.
-If you intend to cross through Yosemite Valley, or walk along Glacier Point and/or Tioga Road at any point during this backpacking trip, you will need an additional wilderness permit to re-enter the wilderness.
+Wilderness permits are only valid for the trip leader, trailheads, dates, and number of people specified on the permit.
+Crossing through Yosemite Valley during the course of your backpacking trip will require an additional wilderness permit to re-enter the wilderness.
 The maximum stay for a wilderness permit is 14 nights in Yosemite National Park.

 Application Review: Wilderness permit applications will be reviewed by Yosemite Conservancy Wilderness Reservation Staff.
 Follow your status closely, as you may be required to adapt your itinerary to be in compliance with wilderness regulations or seasonal closures .
 Please research trip planning before submitting your wilderness permit application.
 You are limited to one application per weekly lottery window and six future reservations at any time.